gtriggiano/envoy-authorization-service/docs/configuration/analysis-controllers.md

 # Analysis Controllers

 Analysis controllers run during the **first phase** of request processing to extract and enrich request metadata.

 They execute concurrently and cannot block requests directly.

-## MaxMind ASN (`maxmind-asn`)
+## ASN

-Performs IP-to-ASN lookups to identify the Autonomous System Number and organization.
+The `maxmind-asn` controller performs IP-to-ASN lookups to identify the Autonomous System Number and organization.

 ::: warning Note
 You need [MaxMind databases](https://dev.maxmind.com/geoip/geolite2-free-geolocation-data/) to run this example.